Our important work

 We asked one of our senior occupational therapists from Sydney, Rachel Ownsworth, to share some details about a recent day at work.

-Rachel’s been with Ability Action Australia since our inception in February, and one of the things she loves most about her job is being able to work so closely with her participants and their families.
+Rachel’s been with Ability Action Australia since our inception and one of the things she loves most about her job is being able to work so closely with her participants and their families.

 Having previously worked in the hospital sector, she prefers being much more hands on so that she can see and celebrate the progress her participants are making.

-Yesterday, Rachel met a 15-year-old boy with Albinism, an inherited disorder characterised by little to no melanin production, pale skin, eye conditions and sensitivity to the sun.
+Recently, Rachel met a 15-year-old boy with Albinism, an inherited disorder characterised by little to no melanin production, pale skin, eye conditions and sensitivity to the sun.

 In this case the young man is very short-sighted and also has a language impairment.
 He needs support in several areas, such as developing the confidence to catch public transport as he won’t ever be able to drive.